-When our “companions have become darkness” then the depths and darkness of depression have set in—but it doesn’t need to be this way.
+When our “companions have become darkness” then the depths of depression have set in—but it doesn’t need to be that way.
 The feeling of a distant God and being alone occurs far too often.
-This Psalm is the only one which ends in such a somber and depressive thought.
+For the record, this Psalm is the only one that ends in such a somber and depressive thought.
 All of the other Psalms show a turn of events—that God is to be praised.

 But, I believe the Psalm ends this way because it relates to our humanity—our own suffering.
 Many people go through this thought pattern, that God is far off, that they are separated from their soul, that troubles overwhelm them, that the cries of the heart and affliction of life feel out of control and helpless.
 Sometimes, life does not present us with roses, rainbows, or refreshing streams of water.
-Yet, one thing is certain: God knows your suffering, and there are people around you, created in the image of God, that will walk with you.
+Yet, one thing is certain: God knows our suffering, and there are people around us, created in the image of God, that will walk with us.

 If you are fighting depression, please seek help from a pastor, counselor, or friend.
-The beauty of the Psalm isn’t the darkness but that the Psalmist shared his feelings and brokenness.
+The beauty of the Psalms isn’t the darkness but that the Psalmist shares his feelings and brokenness.
 You cannot and should not feel like a burden—people love you—you are NOT alone.
 Remember to have “Selah” moments in between your bouts of anguish.

 The one thing I believe and know, is that God is good.
 He is an ever-present help in time of need.
 He is not far off, but is near.
 He is the great Immanuel (God with us).
 He has given us His Holy Spirit to guide us and direct us in love.
 There is freedom in Christ, the freedom that says, “He is our peace” (Eph.
 2:14).
 A peace that brings joy.